Bureau of Indian Affairs, Interior.

 (b) Nominees should have expertise and knowledge of the issues and/or needs of American Indian children with disabilities.
 Such knowledge and expertise are needed to provide advice and recommendations to the BIE regarding the needs of American Indian children with disabilities.

-(c) A summary of the candidate's qualifications (résumé or curriculum vitae) must be included with the nomination application.
+(c) A summary of the candidates' qualifications (resumé or curriculum vitae) must be included with a completed nomination application form, which is located on the BIE website.
 Nominees must have the ability to attend Advisory Board meetings, carry out Advisory Board assignments, participate in teleconference calls, and work in groups.

 (d) The Department of the Interior is committed to equal opportunities in the workplace and seeks diverse Committee membership, which is bound by Indian Preference Act of 1990 (25 U.S.C.
 472).